Types of Pet Damage to Area Rugs

 Pets bring joy to our lives, but they can also leave behind a trail of damage to our homes.
-Whether it’s chewing, scratching, or accidents on the carpet, understanding pet damage and how to address it can help you maintain a clean and comfortable living environment.
+Whether it’s chewing, scratching, or accidents on the rug, understanding pet damage and how to address it can help you maintain a clean and comfortable living environment.

-Common Types of Pet Damage
+513-463-5767 Book An AppointmentCommon Types of Rug Pet Damage

 Dander, Saliva, and Fur